or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 thread: string;

-}Authenticating to a remote daemon
+}Authenticating to a remote instance

 const client = new Client({